by Brian K. Asbury

 He turned his attention back to the scanner.
 The trace had not moved.
 He wondered what the others were doing now, apart from wondering the same about him, of course.
 On returning to Wordenshire Castle from their adventure in Eastern Europe, the Paladins had discovered that Percy Sheldrake, the Earl of Wordenshire and their backer and coordinator, was indeed missing.
 Someone had forced entry to the castle through a back door, disabling the alarms by means of some sort of electromagnetic pulse.
 Percy had not given up without a fight, as evidenced by several broken crossbow bolts on the floor of the communications room, but the intruder had obviously prevailed.

 Sandie Bremmer — Cameo — had immediately left for London to consult with her boss, Ken Hanson, and had taken with her Tom Archer, the Bowman of Britain, who had his own connections to Scotland Yard.
-Godiva and Firebrand had also taken off to consult their own sources of information to see if they could come up with anything that might identify who was responsible for Percy’s abduction.
+Godiva and Firebrand had also left to consult their own sources of information to see if they could come up with anything that might identify who was responsible for Percy’s abduction.

 That had left Perry and the two teenagers, David Sheldrake, AKA the Squire, and Rhea Jones, alias Lodestone.
 Perry had Chivers, the butler, pack the two of them off to bed, despite David’s protests (Percy was, after all, his uncle), as there was little they could do until somebody came up with some information.
 And besides, David was due back at school the next morning.